cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 ---
 layout: post
-title: "Accessing Jupyter server on iOS over HTTPS"
+title: "Accessing Jupyter on iOS over HTTPS"
 description: "Follow these steps to prepare a self-signed SSL/TLS certificate for accessing Jupyter Notebook server from your iPhone or iPad over HTTPS"
 image: ""
 lang: "en_GB"